LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 We will call our class ``Rational``.
 This way we can have a single variable refer to a ``Rational`` object.

-An note an alternate construction, that has most of the same properties, in :ref:`structs-and-classes`.
+There is an alternate construction, that has most of the same properties, in :ref:`structs-and-classes`.

+We have already considered built-in types with internal state, like Lists:
+Each List can contain different data, and the internal data can be changed.

-The idea of creating an object opens new ground for managing data.
+The idea of creating a new type of object opens new ground for managing data.
 Thus far we have stored data as local variables, and we have called functions, with two ways to get information in and out of functions: